The intensification of winter mid-latitude storms in the Southern Hemisphere

-For the baroclinic growth rate, we conduct, at each year, a linear normal-mode instability analysis to the quasi-geostrophic equations, using the mean zonal wind, static stability and tropopause height from each reanalysis and each model (Methods).
-Fig.~\ref{fig:growth}a shows the two-dimensional probability density function of the CMIP6 1979-2018 EKE trends and baroclinic growth rate trends ($\sigma_{{\rm {bc}}}$), along with the corresponding trends in reanalyses (black dots).
-The EKE trends have low correlation with the baroclinic growth rate trends across models ($r=0.07$), and reanalyses not only show negative growth rate trends (inconsistent with the EKE trends), but also, in contrast to the EKE trends, reanalyses do not show larger $\sigma_{{\rm {bc}}}$ trends than the models.
-Examining simpler metrics for baroclinicity, such as the Eady growth rate or mean available potential energy (Methods), as was done in previous studies\cite{Yin2005,Wu2010,O'Gorman2010b,Harvey2014,Lehmann2014}, yields similar results (Supplementary Fig.~7).
+To examine the effect of changes in the vertical structure of the flow (i.e., baroclinicity), we conduct, at each year, a one-dimensional vertical linear normal-mode instability analysis to the quasi-geostrophic equations, using the mean zonal wind, static stability and tropopause height from each reanalysis and each model (Methods).
+Fig.~\ref{fig:growth}a shows the two-dimensional probability density function of the CMIP6 1979-2018 EKE trends and the resulting growth rate trends ($\sigma_{{\rm {bc}}}$), along with the corresponding trends in reanalyses (black dots).
+The EKE trends have low correlation with the growth rate trends across models ($r=0.07$), and reanalyses not only show negative growth rate trends (which are inconsistent with the EKE trends, and stem from a reduced stability by the vertically dependent zonal flow and static stability), but also, in contrast to the EKE trends, reanalyses do not show larger $\sigma_{{\rm {bc}}}$ trends than the models.
+Examining simpler metrics for baroclinicity, such as the Eady growth rate or mean available potential energy (Methods), as was done in previous studies\cite{Yin2005,Wu2010,O'Gorman2010b,Harvey2014,Lehmann2014}, yields similar results (Supplementary Fig.~8).

-On the other hand, examining the link between EKE and the barotropic growth rate ($\sigma_{{\rm {bt}}}$), by conducting, using the tropospheric averaged mean zonal wind ($\overline{u}$), a linear normal-mode instability analysis to the absolute vorticity equation (Methods), reveals that the EKE trends are correlated with $\sigma_{{\rm {bt}}}$ trends across both models ($r=0.63$) and reanalyses (Fig.~\ref{fig:growth}b).
+On the other hand, examining the link between EKE and the meridional structure of the mean flow (i.e., variations in the barotropic component of the flow), by conducting, using the tropospheric averaged mean zonal wind ($\overline{u}$), a one-dimensional meridional linear normal-mode instability analysis to the absolute vorticity equation (Methods), reveals that the EKE trends are correlated with the growth rate trends ($\sigma_{{\rm {bt}}}$) across both models ($r=0.63$) and reanalyses (Fig.~\ref{fig:growth}b).
 Furthermore, similar to the EKE trends, reanalyses also show larger $\sigma_{{\rm {bt}}}$ trends than the models.
-Similar results are found for the components of $v'm'$ (eddy heat and moisture fluxes, Supplementary Fig.~8).
-This suggests that changes in the meridional structure of the mean zonal wind, which drives barotropic instability, might play an important role in the models-reanalyses discrepancy.
+Similar results are found for the components of $v'm'$ (eddy heat and moisture fluxes, Supplementary Fig.~9).
+This suggests that although baroclinicity drives the formation of mid-latitude storms, here the changes in the storm tracks over recent decades, and the models-reanalyses discrepancy, seem to stem from the barotropic part of the flow.
+Note, that changes in the meridional structure of the flow might result in the models-reanalyses discrepancy by not only affecting the barotropic growth of mid-latitude eddies, but also their baroclinic growth via, for example, the barotropic governor\cite{James1987}, and by affecting the barotropic decay phase in eddy lifecycles\cite{Simmons1978}.